zoeyj3/2216_documentation/docs/create-diagrams.md

 ## Delete a shape

-You can delete a shape from your canvas and restore it if needed.
+There are two ways where you can delete a shape from your canvas:

-1. Click on the shape that needs to be removed.
+- Option 1: Left-click on the shape that needs to be removed, then press the Delete or Backspace key on the keyboard.

-2. Press the Delete or Backspace key on the keyboard.
-Alternatively, right-click the shape and select "Delete" from the context menu.
-If necessary, use Ctrl + Z (Windows) or Cmd + Z (Mac) to undo the action.
+- Option 2: Right-click on the shape and select "Delete" from the context menu.

 ## Connect the shapes